jbmiller10/transcribrr/README.md

 Before installing the application, ensure you have the following dependencies:

 - Python 3.10 or higher
-- PyQt5
-- yt_dlp
-- moviepy
-- requests
-- torch
-- whisperx
+- Cuda 11.8 (for hardware acceleration)
-- keyring
+- ffmpeg
-- pydub
+- pyqt5

 ### Clone the Repository